What's The Difference Between Pesto And Salsa Verde?

 Freshly caught anchovies on a fishmonger's wet counter.

-It's pretty clear when you look at the full list of ingredients that there are numerous differences between pesto and salsa verde.
-We love both of them, but they have completely different flavour profiles and are used in totally different ways too.
+When you look at the full list of ingredients, it's pretty clear that there are numerous differences between pesto and salsa verde.
+We love both of them, but they have completely different flavour profiles and are used in totally different ways.

-Although we strongly believe that pesto has numerous uses, including as a marinade, stuffing, and spread, there is no denying that it will forever be synonymous with pasta.
-Salsa verde, on the other hand, is more of a condiment and dipping sauce that is commonly used to accompany grilled meats and fish.
+Although we firmly believe that pesto has numerous uses, including as a marinade, stuffing, and spread, there is no denying that it will forever be synonymous with pasta.
+Salsa verde, on the other hand, is more of a condiment and dipping sauce commonly used to accompany grilled meats and fish.

 Authentic salsa verde recipe